jouellnyc/hiletgo_sdcard_reader/README.md

   ← HANGS HERE (indefinitely)
 ```

 **Result:** Card initializes, reports half capacity, then hangs when attempting to read MBR block.
+Same behavior on RP2350, S3, Huzzah, and S2.

 ---